 “Other/Unknown” race/ethnicity includes NH American Indian/Alaska Native, NH multiple race, people of unreported race/ethnicity, and subgroups with cases less than 5.

 Cisgender represents people whose gender identity and/or gender expression is the same as the sex they were assigned at birth.
-Transgender represents people whose sex assigned at birth does not match current gender identity and/or gender expression.

 For presentations of data on deaths of persons with diagnosed HIV infection, age-group assignment is determined by the person’s age at the time of death.
 For all other tables, the age designation refers to age at time of diagnosis.